neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 -------------------------------
 After you have :ref:`created an organization <how-to_team-management_create-organization>`, you can invite members to join it.

 .. note::
-    Only :ref:`an organization Admin <core-concepts_user-roles_organization-admin>` can invite new users to an organization.
+    - Only :ref:`an organization Admin <core-concepts_user-roles_organization-admin>` can invite new users to an organization.
+    - In case of a team organization, as soon as a user is added, s(he) is added automatically.
+    - In case of an individual organization, users are explicitly invited and have to accept the invitation before they are added.
+Those users can leave the Projects which they joined at any time.
+    - Only organization members can be added to Projects in team organizations.

 1. Go to **Context Switcher** at the upper-right corner and click the **Settings** button for the relevant organization.